 Epsilon Reports First Quarter 2023 Results

-/EIN News/ -- HOUSTON, May 10, 2023 (GLOBE NEWSWIRE) -- Epsilon Energy Ltd. (“Epsilon” or the “Company”) (NASDAQ: EPSN) today reported first quarter 2023 financial and operating results along with the announcement of a new transaction.
+HOUSTON, May 10, 2023 (GLOBE NEWSWIRE) -- Epsilon Energy Ltd. ("Epsilon" or the "Company") EPSN today reported first quarter 2023 financial and operating results along with the announcement of a new transaction.

 First Quarter Financial Highlights: